joecochran/chassis/readme.md

 Laravel does not provide a default place for these, and some people keep them in routes, but I felt it would keep things simple if I moved them all out to their own place.
 If these grow to be too much to handle, I might also move some of it out to a namespace and use this file as a router to the namespace, (something like `View::composer('layouts.inc.cms-header', 'Ramone\Composers\CMSHeaderComposer.php');`

-### Ramone namespace.
+### Chassis namespace.
-in composer.json I am PSR-0 loading app/Ramone, which will contain all classes in the Ramone namespace.
+in composer.json I am PSR-0 loading app/Chassis, which will contain all classes in the Chassis namespace.
 At the moment, I am just using this to abstract the user, page, and setting creation tasks from my controller.
 Eventually, the page creator will be a fairly cumbersome thing, so I would like to move it out to a package and create a simple interface for it.
-* app/Ramone/Page contains Creator.php and Updater.php, which handle the creation and updating of pages.
-This pattern is repeated in app/Ramone/Setting and app/Ramone/User.
+* app/Chassis/Page contains Creator.php and Updater.php, which handle the creation and updating of pages.
+This pattern is repeated in app/Chassis/Setting and app/Chassis/User.
 Eventually, I would like to create a generic creation and updating class, as well as a generic set of success and fail methods to call in order to reduce redundancy.

 ## Roadmap
 - Move helpers out to namespace
 - All emails for resets, etc need to use [Ink](http://zurb.com/ink)
 - Need to namespace all the things.
 - Make this more SOLID.

 ### License
 Copyright (c) 2014, Joe Cochran